therealwolf42/blacklist/README.md

 More details should be added into the PR, as text.

-Approval of PRs is not guaranteed, but it's much appreciated in the fight against abuse on Steem.
+Submission of abusers is much appreciated, however, approval is not guaranteed.